Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-edge-identity/edge-identity-faq.md

 Changing the privacy status to `optedOut` will clear the ECID value used by the AEP Identity direct solution extension.
 Changing the privacy status back to `optedIn` will generate a new ECID used by the AEP Identity direct solution extension.
 Privacy status changes do not change the ECID used by the AEP Edge Identity extension.
 Changing the privacy status will cause the ECID used by each identity extension to be different.

 When each identity extension has a different ECID, the AEP Edge Identity extension will include the AEP Identity direct solution ECID in its [IdentityMap](./edge-identity-api-reference#identitymap) by listening to state changes from the AEP Identity direct solution extension.
-By including the both ECIDs in the `IdentityMap`, the Adobe Experience Platform Identity Service will link the the two ECIDs in the customer's Identity Graph.
+By including both ECIDs in the `IdentityMap`, the Adobe Experience Platform Identity Service will link the two ECIDs in the customer's Identity Graph.

 The following example shows an IdentityMap containing the ECIDs from both AEP Edge Identity extension and AEP Identity direct solution extension.
 The ECID from the AEP Edge Identity extension is always listed first in the list of ECIDs.
 ```json